smparker/mudslide/README.md

 ## Requirements
 * numpy
 * scipy (for Shin-Metiu model)
+* pyyaml
+* turboparse

 ## Setup
-FSSH has switched to a proper python package structure, which means to work properly it now needs to be "installed".
+Mudslide has switched to a proper python package structure, which means to work properly it now needs to be "installed".
 The most straightforward way to do this is

     cd /path/to/mudslide